-Mandatory HSC Course Requirements.
+Mandatory HSC Course Requirements

 Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
-Students who do not meet these requirements will be 'N' determined as required by the NESA.
+Students who do not meet these requirements will be 'N' determined as required by NESA.
+You should be work ready before work placement.
+The HSC specialisation study includes an additional 60 hours of course work.